alco/numspell/README.md

 * _SpellingAlgorithm.md_ outlines the steps of the spelling algorithm and explains how each step is implemented.

-* _RuleSyntax.md_ represents a reference of the syntax for defining rules by which a number is decomposed into logical elements.
+* _RuleSyntax.md_ explains the syntax for defining rules by which a number is decomposed into logical elements.

-* _TemplateSyntax.md_ is a reference of the template string syntax used by the **listparse** submodule.
+* _TemplateSyntax.md_ explains the template string syntax used by the **listparse** submodule.
 It allows to transform the logical elements of a number to adjust for possible exceptions and irregularities of a particular human language.